 A vampire’s Beast always seeks to exert dominance over others.
 It will encourage and entice a vampire to demonstrate her superiority through confrontation of any kind, whether physical or political.
 The symbel, or political contest, began in ancient times as a method of establishing social dominance and venting this aggression without risking violence and the Final Death.

 For a symbel to be legitimate, the outcome of the game must be genuinely in doubt.
-If onlookers believes a player is deliberately making an easy game or providing too much advantage to one side, the game will fail, and both sides will lose their risked status with no benefit.
+If onlookers believe a player is deliberately making an easy game or providing too much advantage to one side, the game will fail, and both sides will lose their risked status with no benefit.
 Symbel games must be public, although not all participants need to know that such a game is being played.
 In order for a symbel’s status changes to take effect, a group of peers/people must see you play the game and win.

 In a symbel duel, two vampires each choose one trait of status, offer to risk it, and agree upon terms for the game.
 This status may not be expended while it is risked, but it does provide its passive bonus during this time.
 The loser of the game loses her risked status as though it had been expended.